-- North East Lincolnshire (NEL) has increasing numbers of older people (who are more likely to need support from adult social care) - Around 20% of NEL residents report that day-to-day activities are limited by long-term illness or disability - Physical frailty and dementia are the main causes of entering long-term social, home or residential, care in NEL - The highest number of those reporting that their health is bad or very bad are located in NEL's most deprived wards - NEL has high levels of deprivation and unemployment, and lower levels of earnings - The greatest number of individuals to whom the adult social care charging Policy applies are located in NEL's most deprived wards.
+- North East Lincolnshire (NEL) has increasing numbers of older people (who are more likely to need support from adult social care) - Around 20% of NEL residents report that day-to-day activities are limited by long-term illness or disability - Physical frailty and dementia are the main causes of entering long-term social, home or residential, care in NEL - The highest number of those reporting that their health is bad or very bad are located in NEL's most deprived wards - NEL has high levels of deprivation and unemployment, and lower levels of earnings - The greatest number of individuals to whom the adult social care charging policy applies are located in NEL's most deprived wards.

-In summary, needs are high in NEL, and people generally have less money to contribute to the costs of their adult social care.
-If adopted, the proposals will largely affect older people and disabled people of all ages.
-The full impact of the proposals will be fully recognised when a) a decision is made regarding whether to adopt the Recommendations, b) each individual is financially assessed against a new Policy.
+In summary, needs are high in NEL, and people have less money to contribute to the costs of their adult social care.
+If adopted, all of the proposals will largely affect older people and disabled people of all ages.
+The cumulative impact across the proposals is difficult to assess, until a) a decision is made regarding whether to adopt all or only some of the proposals, b) each individual is financially assessed against a new policy.